weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 As an alternative, you can run the inference container independently from Weaviate.
 To do so, you can:

-- Enable `text2vec-transformers` in your Weaviate configuration file,
+- Enable `text2vec-transformers` in your Docker Compose file,
 - Omit `t2v-transformers` parameters,
 - Run the inference container separately, e.g. using Docker, and
 - Set `TRANSFORMERS_INFERENCE_API` to the URL of the inference container.